Redundancy

 The priority groups also allow for failover redundancy by defining the order in which servers should migrate when one of the servers is down.

 Redundancy is a licensed feature.
-If your license is not authorized for redundancy, you will not be able to install Revolution on any secondary servers.
+If your license is not authorized for redundancy, you will not be able to install OneAlert on any secondary servers.

-When set up for redundancy, Revolution maintains a primary and secondary relationship that provides data replication between servers.
+When set up for redundancy, OneAlert maintains a primary and secondary relationship that provides data replication between servers.
 The primary server maintains the publisher database and the secondary servers maintain subscriber databases.

-You enable redundancy during installation of Revolution on any secondary server.
+You enable redundancy during installation of OneAlert on any secondary server.

 Use Models

-This section describes use models for how you can set up redundancy in your Revolution environment.
+This section describes use models for how you can set up redundancy in your OneAlert environment.

 Use this model, also referred to active/passive, to ensure your notifications will continue if your primary server goes down.